The Benefits and Drawbacks of Purchasing a Home in Temecula

-Click Here for the cost of living in Temecula
+Click here for the cost of living in Temecula.

-People move to Southern California because of the weather, and when we talk about the Pros And Cons Of Buying A Home In Temecula, this is 100% a PRO!.
-If you want specifics, the weather is in between 65 degrees and 90 degrees for 8 months of the year.
+People relocate to Southern California for the weather, and when it comes to the Pros And Cons Of Buying A Home In Temecula, this is a definite plus!If you want specifics, the weather is between 65 degrees and 90 degrees for 8 months of the year.
 Mornings can be cool, especially in the winter.
 When summer does hit, you are okay with the heat, at least for the first few months.
-This is a great time for pools, barbecues and outdoor activities.
-The only time I really get annoyed with the heat is late September, that’s when you start dreaming for the cooler weather, along with holidays like Thanksgiving and Christmas.
+This is a great time for pools, barbecues, and outdoor activities.
+The only time I really get annoyed with the heat is in late September; that’s when you start dreaming of the cooler weather, along with holidays like Thanksgiving and Christmas.

 Another great thing about Temecula is that the sun shines the majority of the time.
 When you compare Temecula to the beach, Temecula still wins.
 We don’t have the June gloom the beach has.

-It’s a great Investment
+It’s a great investment.

-Finally, and one of the most important things when buying a home!
-Invest in your future right?
-I feel Temecula is a great investment for these reasons, first, Temecula is unique because it gives residents a wide variety of amenities that other cities just don’t have.
-In Temecula alone, we have a casino with a spa, pool, RV park. gorgeous affordable golf courses, Old Town Temecula, and Wineries On top of that we have every restaurant imaginable and then top it off with 30-50 grocery stores.It doesn’t matter what your interests are Temecula has it.
-I truly don’t know what else you could really want in a city?
+Finally, and perhaps most importantly, when purchasing a home!
+Invest in your future, right?
+I feel Temecula is a great investment for these reasons: first, Temecula is unique because it gives residents a wide variety of amenities that other cities just don’t have.
+In Temecula alone, we have a casino with a spa, pool, and RV park. gorgeous, affordable golf courses, Old Town Temecula, and wineries On top of that, we have every type of restaurant imaginable, as well as 30 to 50 grocery stores.It doesn’t matter what your interests are; Temecula has them.
+I truly don’t know what else you could really want in a city.

-You cannot forget about wine country and when talking about Pros And Cons Of Buying A Home In Temecula, this is huge!.
+You cannot forget about wine country, and when talking about the pros and cons of buying a home in Temecula, this is huge!
 Temecula Wine Country hasn’t even come close to hitting its potential.
-When you ask people, where in the United States do you want to go on vacation and wine taste, it’s usually Napa.
-With the sheer amount of people in Southern California (20 million) and Wine Country growing at a fast pace, within 10-20 years Temecula will be on everybody’s map for travel.This will only drive home prices up, especially if Temecula becomes a hotspot for vacationers.
+When you ask people where in the United States they want to go on vacation and taste wine, it’s usually Napa.
+With the sheer number of people in Southern California (20 million) and Wine Country expanding at a rapid pace, Temecula will be on everyone’s travel map within 10-20 years.This will only drive home prices up, especially if Temecula becomes a hotspot for vacationers.

-Cons of Buying a Home in Temecula
+The Cons of Buying a Home in Temecula

-When talking about Pros And Cons Of Buying A Home In Temecula, there are a few cons.
-I do have affordability as a pro as well but if you are coming from a state like Ohio, or Michigan, home prices in Temecula will make your jaw drop.
+when talking about the pros and cons of buying a home in Temecula.
+I do have affordability as a pro as well, but if you are coming from a state like Ohio or Michigan, home prices in Temecula will make your jaw drop.
 You need to do your research on either rental rates or property values before you move out here.

-Traffic and Commuting
+Traffic and commuting

 There are many beautiful communities in Temecula that are no more than a five-minute drive to the 15 freeway.
 If you move too far inland and it takes you 20 minutes just to get to the freeway, it will get old fast.
-Yes, it is beautiful when you get in towards Wine Country, but it does take longer if you’re driving to work.
+Yes, it is beautiful when you get into Wine Country, but it does take longer if you’re driving to work.

-Gas Prices & Taxes
+Taxes and Gas Prices

-Thank you for reading our blog, we are a local husband and wife real estate brokerage (Greenleaf Real Estate) and Appraisal Company.
+Thank you for reading our blog.
+We are a local husband-and-wife real estate brokerage (Greenleaf Real Estate) and appraisal company.
 If you have any questions regarding real estate in or around the Temecula area, please don’t hesitate to call us.
 We have some great VIP programs for both buyers and sellers.

 We have included a local home search below as well